nkh/ftl/config/ftl/man/ftl.md

 See "## External Viewer" below and config in '$FTL_CFG/etc/ftlrc'.

 ## Vim Like Bindings And Vim
-*ftl* shortcuts has vim-like as possible, tips for better bindings are always welcome.
-Not so vim like bindings can be found in file _ftl_not_so_vim_like_.
+*ftl* bindings are vim-like, tips for better bindings are always welcome.
+Look at _ftl_not_so_vim_like_ in the distributions for less vim-like bindings.

 *ftl* uses the awesome _vim_ for text preview, if it's not your favorite editor you can install it just for previewing (and maybe find it awesome).
 Patches for